top of page

 For as often as ye eat this bread, and drink this cup, ye do shew the Lord’s death till he come.
 1 Corinthians 11:23-26

-The Book of Common Prayer, written by Thomas Cranmer in the 16th century, remains the PRAYER BOOK for Anglicans throughout the world.
-I use it daily to pray and to worship and to learn more about Jesus.
+The Book of Common Prayer, written by Thomas Cranmer* (1499-1556) in the 16th century, remains the PRAYER BOOK for Anglicans worldwide.
+I use it daily to pray, worship, and learn more about Jesus.

 It is beautiful and anointed with prayers and praise for every occasion.
 This is even more powerful and inspiring in corporate worship, where Jesus Himself is present.